 Almond Crusted Chicken

-This Almond Crusted Chicken is crunchy and juicy, ready in 30 minutes with only a few ingredients.
-If you haven't tried nuts for coating your chicken, It's a must-have!
+This Almond Crusted Chicken is crisp and juicy, ready in 30 minutes, needs only a few ingredients and has a restaurant quality flavor!

 Ingredients